igorstojanovski/SamebugExtension/README.md

 [Samebug](https://samebug.io/) integration for [JUnit 5](https://junit.org/junit5/).

 Samebug is a debugging assistant for developers.
-It analyzes stack traces to provide deep insights, rich context and technical expertise on JVM bugs.
+It analyzes JVM stack traces to provide deep insights, rich context and technical expertise on them.

 # License